DOAJ/doaj/cms/pages/apply/guide.md

    - For a journal to be included in DOAJ, all content published after it has flipped must be completely open access.
 - ### Mirror journals
    - A mirror journal is a fully open access version of an existing subscription journal, with the same editorial board, aims and scope, and peer review processes and policies.
 The journal may have a similar name as the subscription title, but it must have a different ISSN.
 DOAJ will currently accept mirror journals if they meet the usual basic criteria for inclusion.
+- ### Book review journals
+   - Journals consisting only of book reviews will not be accepted.

 ---